RaresBa/First-Data-Base-Project/README.md

 ## About This Project

-This is my first database project - a web-based entertainment management system built with Flask and MySQL.
+This is my first database project for my Database & Web Services class - a web-based entertainment management system built with Flask and MySQL.
 As a beginner learning database development, I created this application to practice CRUD operations, database design, and web development fundamentals.

 ## What This Project Does